jccsvq/mesomath/README.md

 ## `hamming.py`

-Regular or Hamming numbers are numbers of the form
+Regular or Hamming numbers are numbers of the form:

-    H = 2i × 3j × 5k
+    H = 2^i * 3^j × 5^k

-           where
-     i,  j,  k  ≥  0
+    where  i, j, k ≥ 0

 This module is used to obtain lists of such numbers and ultimately build a SQLite3 database of them up to 20 sexagesimal digits.
 This database is used by BabN to search for regular numbers close to a given one.
 See the scripts: `createDB.py` and `test-hamming.py`.